turingschool/front-end-curriculum/lessons/module-1/intro-to-css.md

 ### Explore Box Model

 On your own, take a few minutes to practice writing the syntax of CSS rules and seeing how margin and padding effect an element.
 - A common mantra when working on CSS is "when in doubt, border it out".
-Apply a border of an obvious color to both the article and button so you are 100% clear on where things are.
+Apply a border of an obvious color to both the section and button so you are 100% clear on where things are.
 - Add margin and padding to your button
-- Add margin and padding to the article
+- Add margin and padding to the section

 With your partner, choose a website you frequently visit.
 Find a button or box that demonstrates the use of padding.
 Find a place where margin was probably used to provide breathing room.
 Be ready to show and share!
 </section>